bluesillybeard/Kinc.zig/readme.md

 Currently tested with zig 0.12.0-dev.2127+fcc0c5ddc

+How it works:
+1. Call Kinc's make system to get JSON data of how to build it
+2. use that information to add include directories, link system libraries, and add C sources to add Kinc.

 TODO:
 - actual bindings instead of just linking it
     - This is extra important because Kinc has an aggrivatingly traditional C api that makes me want to puke